blefo/FSRLearning/README.md

 ```

 Returns a plot.
 It is useful to see how deep the Markovian Decision Process goes in the graph.

+## Your contribution is welcomed !

+- Automatise the data processing step and generalize the input data format and type
+- Distribute the computation of each reward for making the algorithm faster
+- Add more vizualization and feedback methods

 ## References